Mechanicsburg Gap

-Mechanicsburg Gap (also known as Mill Creek Gap) is a water gap through Mill Creek Mountain in Hampshire County in the U.S. state of West Virginia.
+Mechanicsburg Gap (also known as Mill Creek Gap) is a water gap through Mill Creek Mountain in Hampshire County, West Virginia, United States.

-Mechanicsburg Gap allows for the passage of the Northwestern Turnpike (U.S. Route 50/West Virginia Route 28) and Mill Creek through Mill Creek Mountain.
-It takes its name from the community of Mechanicsburg at the gap's western entrance.
+Mechanicsburg Gap allows the passage of Mill Creek and the Northwestern Turnpike (U.S. Route 50 and West Virginia Route 28) through Mill Creek Mountain.
+The gap takes its name from the nearby community of Mechanicsburg, located at its western entrance.